 If your primary care provider suspects a meningioma, you may be referred to a doctor who specializes in neurological conditions (neurologist).

-To diagnose a meningioma, a neurologist will conduct a thorough neurological exam followed by an imaging test, such as:
+To diagnose a meningioma, a neurologist will conduct a thorough neurological exam followed by an imaging test with contrast dye, such as:

 Computerized tomography (CT) scan.
 CT scans take X-rays that create cross-sectional images of a full picture of your brain.
 Sometimes an iodine-based dye is used to augment the picture.

 Magnetic resonance imaging (MRI).
 With this imaging study, a magnetic field and radio waves are used to create cross-sectional images of the structures within your brain.
 MRI scans provide a more-detailed picture of the brain and meningiomas.

 In some cases, examination of a sample of the tumor (biopsy) may be needed to rule out other types of tumors and confirm a meningioma diagnosis.